nujabes403/generator-klay-dapp/generators/app/templates/tutorial/5-write-smart-contract.md

 ```

 *Things to notice.*
-To enable user to call a functions freely, function should be declared as a `public` function like below:
+To enable the user to call a functions freely, function should be declared as a `public` function like below:

 ```solidity
 function plus() public { … }